lingwei0604/PythonPractices/README.md

 Life is short.
-Use Python.
+Use Python. or for Deep learning